Decatur Mourns loss of beloved store owner

 A candle lit vigil was held for people to pay their respects.

 Police are still investigating the homicide, and looking for the shooter.
-Anyone with tips about the shooter’s whereabout should call Crime Stoppers.
+Anyone with tips about the shooter’s whereabouts should call Crime Stoppers at 217-423-8477.